nathants/bsv/readme.md

 - [bcat](#bcat) - cat some bsv files to csv
 - [bcombine](#bcombine) - prepend a new column by combining values from existing columns
 - [bcopy](#bcopy) - pass through data, to benchmark load/dump performance
-- [bcounteach](#bcounteach) - count as i64 each contiguous identical row by strcmp the first column
+- [bcounteach](#bcounteach) - count as i64 each contiguous identical row by the first column
-- [bcounteach-hash](#bcounteach-hash) - count as i64 by hashmap of the first column
+- [bcounteach-hash](#bcounteach-hash) - count as i64 by hash of the first column
 - [bcountrows](#bcountrows) - count rows as i64
 - [bcut](#bcut) - select some columns
-- [bdedupe](#bdedupe) - dedupe identical contiguous rows by strcmp the first column, keeping the first
+- [bdedupe](#bdedupe) - dedupe identical contiguous rows by the first column, keeping the first
-- [bdropuntil](#bdropuntil) - drop until the first column is strcmp gte to VALUE
+- [bdropuntil](#bdropuntil) - for sorted input, drop until the first column is gte to VALUE
 - [blz4](#blz4) - compress bsv data
 - [blz4d](#blz4d) - decompress bsv data
 - [bmerge](#bmerge) - merge sorted files from stdin